gregorplop/Limnie/CONTRIBUTING.md

 # Contributing

 Limnie is a project that still has a long way to go before reaching some acceptable level of maturity.\
+If you find it useful and want to see it grow, here's what you can do!

 ## Ways you can contribute (from most important to least)
 * Stress-test Limnie\